Members and friends are invited to study these policies and provide advice on improvements and additions.

 In any plantation establishment, remnant shrub and tree vegetation is protected from plantings, native grasses could be impacted and plantings surrounding isolated, mature trees (eg remnant red gums) will probably shorten the tree’s life by competing for a limited water resource

-- Farm forestry be encouraged as part of a diversified farm enterprise that enhances farm businesses with minimal negative impacts on regional water and biodiversity resources.
+- Farm forestry be encouraged as part of a diversified farm enterprise that enhances farm businesses with minimal negative impacts on regional water and existing biodiversity resources.

 - In areas where water resources will be significantly impacted a licence to purchase a transferable water entitlement be required.